9 Changing Table Alternatives for Convenient Diaper Changes

 A crib-changing table combination is an excellent solution to all your changing table troubles and it helps you to use your space conveniently and efficiently.
-And, god forbid, your baby rolls off, he or she will land gently in the soft crib below.
+And, god forbid, your baby rolls off, he or she will land gently in the soft crib and crib bumper alternatives below.

 Portable "On-the-Go" Bassinet